leecher1337/ntvdmx64/readme.txt

 the target machine and Registry patches will get applied.
-Afterwards you may need to reboot the machine to get the AppInit-DLL loaded into explorer, but it should already get loaded into the next GUI process you start (if you don't have secure boot enabled which would prevent proper operation anyway), so if you start a DOS-Application from this process, it should also work.
+Afterwards you may need to reboot the machine to get the AppInit-DLL loaded into explorer, but it should already get loaded into the next GUI process you start (as long as it's a loader based on AppInitDLLs which is true for Windows Versions <10 and Windows 10 with Secure Boot disabled), so if you start a DOS-Application from this process, it should also work.

 You must also ensure, that the machine is connected to the Internet during the first run of a DOS-Application, because the loader code needs to fetch